MOLOTOV-RIBBENTROP PACT ENDS FEUD

 Moscow, Soviet Union · August 19, 1939

 On this date in 1939 Soviet Foreign Minister Vyacheslav Molotov presented to Adolf Hitler’s Moscow ambassador a draft of a nonaggression pact between the two powers.
 The draft contained essentially everything the German serial aggressor could have wished for because it opened the gates for crushing neighboring Poland and solving the pesky problem of the “Polish Corridor,” the strip of land that separated East Prussia from the rest of Hitler’s Germany.
-For Soviet dictator Joseph Stalin, the proposed mutual diplomatic understanding was viewed as the stepping stone for restoring lost territories in the west (Belarus and the Ukraine) that had been ceded to Poland in the Treaty of Riga (March 18, 1921), which ended the Polish-Soviet War.
+For Soviet dictator Joseph Stalin, the proposed mutual diplomatic understanding was viewed as the stepping stone for restoring lost territories in the west (parts of Belarus and the Ukraine) that had been ceded to Poland in the Treaty of Riga (March 18, 1921), which ended the Polish-Soviet War.

 Stalin’s “generosity” came at a price: the nonaggression pact could only come into force if the pact’s secret protocol on future spheres of influence between the two heretofore antagonistic nations was signed at the same time.
 The secret protocol divided Poland into spheres of influence: German (West Poland) and Soviet (the “lost territories” in Eastern Poland).
 Poland’s neighbor to the north, Lithuania, fell into the German sphere of influence because it was adjacent to East Prussia (“EP” on the map below).
 Finland, the Baltic states of Latvia and Estonia, and Bessarabia (which was part of Romania), fell into the Soviet sphere.
 The initial vivisection of Central Europe had the potential for “territorial and political rearrangements” as the two foxes rearranged the hen house after the outbreak of war in Europe.